 Research Team Members

 Shadows are present in a wide range of aerial images from forested scenes to urban environments.
-The presence of shadows degrades the performance of computer vision algorithms in a diverse set of applications, for example.
+The presence of shadows degrades the performance of computer vision algorithms in a diverse set of applications.
 Therefore, detection and mitigation of shadows is of paramount importance and can significantly improve the performance of computer vision algorithms.
-This work assumes as input a multispectral image and co-registered cloud shadow map which are used to calculate shadowed pixel spectral statistics and adjusting to match the statistics of spectrally similar sunlit pixels resulting in a shadow mitigated multispectral image.
+Although there are several existing approaches to shadow detection in aerial images, correctly detecting shadows in the vegetation and water areas is still a challenge in some cases.

 Figures and Images